renpy/renpy/sphinx/source/nvl_mode.rst

 There are also explicit ``nvl show`` and ``nvl hide`` commands that show hide the NVL-mode window.
-These take an optional transition, and can be used in code that has a mix of NVL-mode and ADV-mode windows.
+These take an optional transition, and can be used in games that use a mix of NVL-mode and ADV-mode windows.

 Customizing Characters
 ----------------------